← Back to all foods

 • Blend into pesto with basil, pine nuts, and parmesan

 Buy pre-washed baby spinach for convenience or bunched mature spinach for cooking.
-Frozen spinach is nutritionally comparable and more economical for cooked dishes.
-Store fresh spinach in the refrigerator and use within 5-7 days, as it wilts quickly.
+Frozen spinach is nutritionally comparable and often more economical for soups, pasta, eggs, and other cooked dishes.
+Store fresh spinach in the refrigerator and use within 5-7 days, since it wilts quickly.

 FAQ